lzh-mb-mod/EnhancedBattleTest/README.md

 # Enhanced Battle Test

-A mod for Mount&Blade Bannerlord that can test Caption mode battle locally.
+A mod for Mount&Blade Bannerlord that can test battle locally.

 ## Features
 - Test Battle Mode: You can choose where to spawn troops and they will be all spawned instantly.